 Adult StudentsPerhaps you have never attended college, or would like to return to college after a long break.
 Either way, you can apply for federal and state student aid to help you pay for college when you are enrolled in a degree or certificate program.
-There are no age limits and most people receive some kind of student aid to attend college.
 Start by completing the Free Application for Federal Student Aid – the FAFSA.
-And, if you are a New York State resident and plan to attend college, either full- or part-time at a New York college, you may be eligible for the Tuition Assistance Program (TAP), a State need-based grant that does not have to be paid back.
-Review all of your financial aid options in the Paying for College section.
+If you are a New York State resident and plan to attend college, you may be eligible for the Tuition Assistance Program (TAP), a State need-based grant.
+Review your financial aid options in the Paying for College section.

 Guidance for Specific Circumstances

 Military and Veterans

 If you are an active duty member of the U.S. Armed Forces or a veteran, review your student aid options in the Military Corner.

 If you have previous college credits (not earned while in high school), speak with a transfer counselor at the college you plan to attend about transferring your credits.
 Review the Transfer Students section for additional information.
 If you wish to re-enter the college or university where you were previously matriculated, you may be eligible for readmission.
 Contact the admissions office for details.